shadibdair/securcodes/README.md

 <!-- FAQ -->
 ## :grey_question: FAQ

-- 🧛 Question 1 : How much ec2's were used ?
+- 🧛 Question 1 : How many ec2's were used ?

   + Answer 1 :
   + I've used 3 instances